Generative Adversarial NetworksApril 13, 2018

 Let's take a look at one of the applications: image to image translation.
 CycleGAN is a fairly recent model architecture that translates images from one domain to another without having a dataset of image pairs with one-to-one correspondence.
 It has shown to be able to translate between Monet paintings and pictures, horses and zebras, and summer and winter, among many other pairs of domains.

-CycleGAN is based on the idea that when we translate from a domain A to domain B, then translate back from domain B to A, the result we get should be similar to the input.
+CycleGAN is based on the idea that when we translate from domain A to domain B, then translate back from domain B to A, the result we get should be similar to the input.
 During training, the model minimizes the distance between the original and the reconstructed input.
 In addition, the discriminator is trained to tell whether the input actually belongs to domain B or not.
-The same thing is done also in the opposite direction.
+The same thing is also done in the opposite direction.
 The cycle consistency loss in the model prevents the model from ignoring the input and generating a random image from domain B.

 That's all for today.
 The next video will focus on practical methodology.
 We will talk about how to test, debug, and improve models.